An operator learning perspective on parameter-to-observable maps: Numerical experiments

 The time-independent source term $g$ is a smoothed impulse located at $x_0\defeq (0.2, 0.5)^\tp$ and is defined for $x\in\cD$ by

 We associate our input parameter with the velocity field $v$ appearing in~\eqref{eqn:advection_diffusion}.
 Our parametrization takes the form

 for all $x=(x_1,x_2)\in\cD$.
 Note that $u$ is constant in the vertical $x_2$ direction.
-The eigenvalues $\{\tau_j\}_{j\in\N}$ and eigenfunctions $\{e_j\}_{j\in\N}$ correspond to the Mercer decomposition of a Mat\'ern covariance function over $\R$ with smoothness exponent $1.5$ and lengthscale $0.25$~\cite{rasmussen2006gaussian}.
-The eigenfunctions are restricted to $(0,1)\subset \R$.
+The eigenvalues $\{\tau_j\}_{j\in\N}$ and eigenfunctions $\{e_j\}_{j\in\N}$ correspond to the Mercer decomposition of a kernel obtained by restricting a Mat\'ern covariance function over $\R$ to $(0,1)\subset \R$.
+The covariance function has smoothness exponent $1.5$ and lengthscale $0.25$~\cite{rasmussen2006gaussian}.
 We choose

 Thus, up to normalization constants, the velocity field \eqref{eqn:ad_vel} is the (truncated) KL expansion of a subgaussian stochastic process.
-We take the input to either be the full $x_1$-velocity field $u\colon \cD\to\R$ or the iid realizations $z\defeq (z_1,\ldots,z_{d_{\mathrm{KL}}})^\tp$ of the random variables that affinely parametrize $u$.
+We take the input to either be the full $x_1$-velocity field $u\colon \cD\to\R$ or the i.i.d. realizations $z\defeq (z_1,\ldots,z_{d_{\mathrm{KL}}})^\tp$ of the random variables that affinely parametrize $u$.